backplane/conex/myip/README.md

 It is meant to be run behind a load balancer that provides TLS.

+The image is hosted on GitHub in the [backplane/conex repo](https://github.com/backplane/conex/tree/main/myip).

 ## Usage

 This is the output when the container is invoked with the `-h` argument: